AlexNabokikh/nix-config/infra/README.md

 just vm-switch-all
 ```

-Local values live in ignored `*.tfvars` files.
-Use the committed examples as
+Local secret values live in `.envrc` as `TF_VAR_...` exports.
+Run `direnv allow`
-templates:
+after changing `.envrc`, then use the normal `just tf ...` recipes.

+The committed examples are only reference templates:

 - `proxmox.auto.tfvars.example`
 - `secrets.auto.tfvars.example`